Racing game: 1988–1994: Transition to 3D polygon graphics

 In 1988, Namco released Winning Run, which used 3D polygon graphics.
 It became the second highest-grossing arcade game of 1989 in Japan.
 In 1989, Atari released Hard Drivin', another arcade driving game that used 3D polygon graphics.
 It uses force feedback, where the wheel fights the player during aggressive turns, and a crash replay camera view.

 Sega produced Virtua Racing in 1992.
 While not the first arcade racing game with 3D graphics (it was predated by Winning Run, Hard Drivin' and Stunts), it was able to combine the best features of games at the time, along with multiplayer machine linking and clean 3D graphics to produce a game that was above and beyond the arcade market standard of its time, laying the foundations for subsequent 3D racing games.
 It improved on earlier 3D racing games with more complex 3D models and backdrops, higher frame rate, and switchable camera angles including chase-cam and first-person views.
 IGN considers it the third most influential racing game of all time.

 In 1993, Namco released Ridge Racer.
 Its 3D polygon graphics stood out for the use of Gouraud shading and texture mapping.
 And thus began the polygon war of driving games.
 Sega later released Daytona USA, which featured 3D polygon graphics with texture filtering.
 The following year, Electronic Arts produced The Need for Speed, which would later spawn one of the world's most successful racing game series and one of the most successful video game series.
-In the same year, Midway introduced Crusin' USA.
+In the same year, Midway introduced Cruis'n USA.